 - Supplier invoice — what the supplier is billing you for

 Every line item must agree across all three.
 Quantities on the invoice should not exceed what the GRV confirms as received.
 Unit prices must match the PO.
 If the supplier invoices for 500 units but the GRV shows only 480 were delivered, that discrepancy must be resolved before payment.
+For FMCG teams dealing with high-volume stock receipts, a separate guide covers GRV reconciliation for three-way matching in South Africa.

 When a match fails, the invoice is flagged and placed on hold.
 Common reasons include quantity differences, pricing discrepancies, missing PO references, or invoices for goods not yet received.
 The creditors clerk either returns the invoice to the supplier for correction or escalates internally to the buyer or procurement team.
 For a detailed walkthrough of diagnosing and resolving invoice holds, including escalation paths and supplier communication templates, see our dedicated guide.